gnudeep/gov-entities/README.md

 ### Script for adding new properties
-There's simple script (newep) in the root dir. for adding new propery tables.
+There's simple script (newep) in the root directory for adding new property tables.
 ```sh
 ./newep <name> <label> <type> <sql_type> [is_required]